7 Reasons Why Small Businesses Should Seek Out and Embrace Change

 Heraclitus was correct; change is a constant.

-Why then do many of us spend so much energy resisting the inevitable?
+Why, then, do many of us spend so much energy resisting the inevitable?

 Why is it so hard to get past our fears and learn something new?

-Below are seven reasons we should seek, accept and even sometimes embrace the changes that cross our paths.
+Below are seven reasons we should seek, accept, and even sometimes embrace the changes that cross our paths.
 Because if we don’t, we will never know what we don’t know.

 1. Furthering Our Education

-I’m not referring to finally getting that master’s degree.
+I am not referring to finally getting that master’s degree.
 I am talking about something much more important.
 The lifelong commitment to education.
 This is when one remains open to new information.
 Like learning how many bones are in the human body when sitting in your Uber. ~206 bones

 The passion for attaining new knowledge allows us to never stop learning.